 The performance has been developed over the course of SPID’s 7 year refurbishment, which began following the Grenfell Tower fire and completed this year.
 It marks the launch of SPID’s join justice campaign, having toured estates, museums, cinemas and theatres nationwide including the V&A, Riverside Studios, SPID Theatre, Trellick Tower, Bush Theatre and BFI.

-Trigger warning: this performance addresses the Grenfell Tower fire and its aftermath
+Trigger warning: this performance addresses the Grenfell Tower fire and its aftermath, including mental health and suicidal thoughts

 Critical Acclaim